-This new programme is an online offer that aims to support programme leaders at a time when they may be new to leadership, or looking to gain confidence in their leadership skills.
+This virtual programme aims to support programme leaders at a time when they may be new to leadership, or looking to gain confidence in their leadership skills.
 It will address their unique challenges, opportunities and realities, by developing their networks and skills and providing tools to enable them to thrive in this unique role.

 The programme will prompt and challenge participants to consider how they lead others, aligned with the Professional Standards Framework (UKPSF), in particular Descriptor 3 (Senior Fellowship).